 We aim to ensure that learning experiences in Year 1 build on the practical approaches and structured play in Reception.
-Involving subject leaders and the SENDCo enables curricular continuity from the Foundation Stage to Year 1.
+Involving subject leaders and the EYFS and Year 1 bSENDCo enables curricular continuity from the Foundation Stage to Year 1.